aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* `string`

-Used when IAM Authentication is selected with IAM federation with an external identity provider (IdP) for Amazon EMR Studio This is is the URL used to sign in the AWS console.
+Used when IAM Authentication is selected with IAM federation with an external identity provider (IdP) for Amazon EMR Studio This is the URL used to sign in the AWS console.

 ---